pytchlang/pytch-tutorials/gardening/tutorial.md

 Feel free to try running your project now.
 You will notice that while the Player sprite is now visible on stage, it is quite large and obstructing our view.
 To fix that, we will need to add some code to our script that reduces the size of our sprite and moves it downwards along the y-axis.
-The idea is to set to make our gardener move with the player, while also letting the player see the sprite they are hovering over.
+The idea is to make our gardener move with the player while also letting the player see the sprite they are hovering over.

 {{< learner-task >}}